How to Help: FAQ

 I want to volunteer, where do I start?

 In order to become a volunteer at the Licking County Humane Society, please stop by our shelter to fill out a volunteer application.
+Once you submit an application, the Volunteer Coordinator will email you with next steps.
 Questions?
-Meet with the LCHS Volunteer Coordinator, Susanna Snyder.
+Contact the LCHS Volunteer Coordinator, Laurinda Johnson, at email@example.com.

 Do I need to commit to a certain schedule every week?

-No. Volunteers self-schedule for all their volunteer shifts online in a system called Volgistics.
+It is suggested, but not required.
+Volunteers self-schedule for all of their volunteer shifts online in a system called Volgistics.
 That way, volunteers can choose what opportunities fit with their schedule.
-There is a minimum requirement of two volunteer shifts a month.
+There is a minimum requirement of two volunteer shifts per month to remain an active volunteer.

 Do I need a background check or reference check?